Everything You Need to Know About Gardenia Flowers

 Do Gardenias need sun or shade?

 Gardenias grown potted indoors enjoy bright spots throughout the day where possible.
-Somewhere near a west-facing window would be ideal to protect the delicate foliage from the harsh midday sun but provide sufficient light for them to thrive.
-Those grown in containers in the garden tend to prefer some partial shade particularly in the peak summer months.
+Somewhere near a west-facing window would be ideal to protect the glossy leaves from the harsh midday sun but provide sufficient light for them to thrive.
+Those grown in containers in the garden tend to prefer some partial shade, particularly in the peak summer months.

 What do gardenias symbolize?